 - 1/2 cup chopped onion , about 1/2 a three inch onion

 - 1/2 cup chopped mild nacho jalapeno slices

 - 3 tablespoons cornmeal

-- Himalayan pink salt to taste I used 1 teaspoon
+- sea salt , to taste (I used 1 teaspoon)

 - Chop tomatoes, onion, cilantro and jalapeno slices if haven’t already.
 Cook rice according to package directions or use a precooked version.

 - Rinse beans and place into a large bowl with the rest of the ingredients except the cornmeal.
 Using your hands, mix well by squishing everything together.

 - Add cornmeal and combine again with your hands.

 - Taste and add salt if needed.
 Combine more.